microsoft/language-server-protocol/_specifications/specification-3-16.md

 }
 ```

-The following sections describe the concrete requests available for semantic tokens.
+Since the registration option handles range, full and delta requests the method used to register for semantic tokens requests is `textDocument\semanticTokens` and not one of the specific methods described below.

 **Requesting semantic tokens for a whole file**